 Lake Shasta House Boat Rentals

-Lake Shasta is one of the most popular house boating destinations on the west coast, so if you want to stay on a houseboat advance reservations are necessary.
+The lake is one of the most popular house boating destinations on the west coast, so if you want to stay on houseboat advance reservations are necessary.
 There are three Marinas where you can rent a houseboat Bridge Bay, Jones Valley, and Silverthorn.

 Where is Lake Shasta